Class Materials List

 16ct Prang Watercolor Set (optional)

-- Railyard Arts Studio Has Some Supplies: (You may still want to buy your own eventually)
+- Railyard Arts Studio Supplies: (You may still want to buy your own eventually)

 - Running Pliers- Studio has 3 sets